When to Match: A Cost-Balancing Principle for Dynamic Markets: Competitive Ratio Analysis

 The unbounded competitive ratios of Greedy and Threshold policies stem from a common structural flaw: both commit to a fixed decision rule that ignores the realized state of the system.
 Greedy always matches immediately, regardless of how much matching cost could be saved by waiting; Threshold always waits to $\theta$, regardless of how much waiting cost has accumulated.
 In adversarial scenarios, these rigid commitments can be exploited: an adversary can construct arrival sequences that maximize the gap between the policy's cost and the optimal cost.

 The CB algorithm avoids this vulnerability by conditioning its decision on the ratio of realized costs.
 The cost-balancing condition $M \leq \alpha W$ creates a decision boundary that shifts with the state of the system: the more waiting cost has accumulated, the higher matching cost the algorithm is willing to accept.
-This state-dependent threshold ensures that no single adversarial arrival pattern can drive the cost ratio to infinity, which is the key mechanism underlying the bounded competitive ratio guarantee.
+Within the finite balanced complete-tuple model, this state-dependent threshold is the key mechanism underlying the bounded competitive ratio guarantee for CB.